Economic variable selection: Illustrative examples

 \subsection{Wage dataset}

 The last dataset focuses on how wage is determined by attributes of workers, such as the education level and the ability.

 The dataset to be used in the analysis is the one taken from the National Longitudinal Survey of Youth and is the panel data from 1979 to 1993.
 This is analyzed by \citet{koop-tobias-04} and is provided from the Journal of Applied Econometrics data archive.
 The response is the log of hourly wage for white males. \citet{koop-tobias-04} excluded observations who are at the age of less than 16 years or who report small wages, short working hours, or inappropriate education years.
 There are 7 possible predictors: (1) education in years, (2) potential experience in years (age $-$ years of education $-$ 5), (3) the ability measure ranging from about $-4$ to about $2$, constructed on 10 component tests of the Armed Services Vocational Aptitude Battery, (4) mother's education in years, (5) father's education in years, (6) binary variable for broken home until the age of 14, and (7) number of siblings.
 The response and the first two variables are time variant, while the remaining five are time invariant.
 More details of this dataset are given in Section 4 of \citet{koop-tobias-04}.
-All predictors are standardized.

-The least-loss combination for each wave is aligned in Figure \ref{fig:Least-loss combinations (wage).}.
+The least-loss combination of predictors purchased for each wave is aligned in Figure \ref{fig:Least-loss combinations (wage).}.

-The ability measure ($x_{3}$) comes into the model after the fourth wave.
+The ability measure ($x_{3}$) comes into the set of predictors purchased after the fifth wave in terms of its marginal posterior nonzero probability more than 0.75.
 A possible reason is as follows.
-For the first three years, companies mainly set wages by the education level ($x_{1}$) and the experience ($x_{2}$) because the ability is unknown.
+For the first four years, companies mainly set wages by the education level ($x_{1}$) and the experience ($x_{2}$) because the ability is unobservable at this moment.
 It will be turned out as working together.
-After about three years, companies start to use its information to set wages more accurately.
+After about four years, companies start to use its information to set wages more accurately.

 A decision problem in this dataset is when to purchase the ability measure as a manager of a company.
 When it is free of charge, purchasing at the beginning of $t$-th wave yields the prediction loss as $\sum_{s = 1}^{t-1} l_{s} + \sum_{s = t}^{15} l_{s}^{\ast}$, where $l_{s}^{\ast}$ and $l_{s}$ are the least losses with and without purchasing the ability measure, respectively.